rybafish/rybafish.github.io/console.md

-Since version 0.49 Ryba Fish Charts comes with simple SQL Console.
+Since version 0.49 Ryba Fish Charts comes with SQL Console.
 It is simple tool for executing statements and it is not intended to be the only administrative tool.

 ## Key features
 * Lightweight and fast
 * Syntax highlight
 * Notepad++ style features: move line, duplicate line, etc.
-* Braket pairs highlighter
+* Brackest highlighter

 ## Missing functionality, but planned
 * Code completition